neophytz/Git-tut/README.md

 # Git-tut

-This is tutorial repository for git and github essentails.
+This is tutorial repository for git and github essentials.